 If you already have a mission statement, it’s appropriate to update it before you begin developing your recruiting strategy.
 The first step is to check the alignment between your recruiting mission and the mission statement of HR and the overall business.
 A note of caution: Most mission statements have little actual impact unless they are crystal clear and they are directly supported with an unambiguous recruiting strategy as well as strategic and tactical goals, metrics, and rewards.

 A sample recruiting mission statement might look like this:

 Our goal is to continually identify, assess, and sell top performers working in our industry on the value of some day joining our firm.
 By building a great employment brand and hiring the very best performers, recruiting will be a prime contributor in helping senior managers meet their productivity and business goals.
 However, we cannot succeed in our mission without managers and employees taking ownership of the process of continually identifying and selling top performers on the value of joining our firm.

-Next week I'll cover the remaining steps in developing a recruiting strategy.
+Next week I’ll cover the remaining steps in developing a recruiting strategy in Part 4.